iaretechnician/barebones-masterserver-wiki/Command-Line-Arguments.md

 `./DesktopBuild.exe -bmMaster -bmSpawner`

-Starting a dedicated game server (capped at 20 fps, on scene "AwesomeGame", port 7777, with name "New Name"):
+Starting a dedicated game server (capped at 20 fps, on scene "GameRoom", port 7777, with name "New Name"):

-`./DesktopBuild.exe -bmStartDedicated -fps 20 -bmScene AwesomeGame -bmGamePort 7777 -bmGameName "New Name"`
+`./DesktopBuild.exe -bmStartManual -fps 20 -bmScene GameRoom -bmGamePort 7777 -bmGameName "New Name"`

 ## List Of Supported Arguments